paulgolter/blender-pipeline-integration/README.md

 > **_NOTE:_** When registering properties on types with the dot notation don't start to access or set these properties with brackets (object["export_path"]) after that.
 Otherwise this can get confusing for you and Blender.

->**_In a Pipeline_**: you would usually create those properties in the regisering section of your add-on.
+>**_In a Pipeline_**: you would usually create those properties in the registering section of your add-on.
 That way you can ensure that those properties exist and your add-on can work with them.
 Try to solve as much as possible with the built-in properties of the `bpy.props` module and register them on a whole type.

 Check out the [props.py](https://developer.blender.org/diffusion/BSTS/browse/master/blender-kitsu/blender_kitsu/props.py) module of the blender-kitsu add-on to see an example how this can look.